jenkinsci/codedx-plugin/README.md

 ## Requirements

-A [Code Dx server](https://www.synopsys.com/software-integrity/code-dx.html) deployment with an API Key created from the Code Dx admin page.
+Jenkins 2.200 or later, and a [Code Dx server](https://www.synopsys.com/software-integrity/code-dx.html) deployment with an API Key created from the Code Dx admin page.

 ## Documentation